-Beltane is a good time to practice fertility magic in hopes of producing an abundant crop by the time the harvest rolls around.
+Beltane is a good time to practice fertility magic to produce an abundant crop when the harvest rolls around.
 Don’t forget that the garden can be one of the most magical places in your life.
-Start thinking about how to plan, create, and grow your magical garden, as well as ways to create specialty gardens, herb plots, and more!
+Start thinking about planning, creating, and growing your magical garden and creating speciality gardens, herb plots, and more!

-Think carefully what you wish for!
-The general rule of thumb is a brown egg for wishes involving animals and white for wishes involving people and plants, for example healing a sick animal, person or plant.
-Eggs with white shells are difficult to come by now as chickens are generally given feed which produces the desired brown shell, but in recent years some of the supermarkets are making white eggs available at this time of year so they are worth looking out for.
+Think carefully about what you wish for!
+The general rule of thumb is a brown egg for wishes involving animals and white for wishes involving people and plants, for example, healing a sick animal, person or plant.
+Eggs with white shells are difficult to come by now as chickens are generally given feed which produces the desired brown shell, but in recent years, some supermarkets have been making white eggs available at this time of year, so they are worth looking out for.

 ‘Little charm made of shell as I hang you here may all be well.
 May all things grow.
 May all things flow.
 Blessings for the turning of the Wheel.”

 Use these words or any others you are comfortable with – remember, this is about your intention.
 (Source)Celebrate Beltane with an altar and magical rituals!
 Here's a guide to the things you'll need plus plenty of creative ideas to explore.
 Click To Tweet